UofS-Pulse-Binfo/chado_custom_search/docs/editable-constants.rst

   public static $permissions = ['access content'];

-If you want to use custom permissions, make sure to defined them first in your module file using `hook_permission() <https://www.drupal.org/docs/7/creating-custom-modules/specifying-a-custom-permission-for-a-new-page#custom-permission>`_.
+If you want to use custom permissions, make sure to define them first in your module file using `hook_permission() <https://www.drupal.org/docs/7/creating-custom-modules/specifying-a-custom-permission-for-a-new-page#custom-permission>`_.

 Require Submit
 ----------------